Traffic light: United States

 In the US, an intersection is usually required to meet one or more of these warrants before a signal is installed.
-However, meeting one or more warrants does not require the installation of a traffic signal, it only suggests that they may be suitable.
+However, meeting one or more warrants does not require installing a traffic signal; it only suggests that a signal may be suitable.
 It could be that a roundabout would work better.
 There may be other unconsidered conditions that lead traffic engineers to conclude that a signal is undesirable.
 For example, it may be decided not to install a signal at an intersection if traffic stopped by it will back up and block another, more heavily trafficked intersection.
-Also, if a signal meets only the peak hour warrant, the advantages during that time may not outweigh the disadvantages during the rest of the day.
+Also, if a signal meets only the peak-hour warrant, the advantages during that time may not outweigh the disadvantages during the rest of the day.

 China

 In China, the standards for setting traffic signals is defined in GB 14886-2016: Specifications for road traffic signal setting and installation, published in 2016 and implemented in 2017.
 A signal shall be placed at intersections that meet the following criteria: